Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Supplementary Material for Section

 Note that the value of $h$ (or $\mathcal{E}$) are the same at those two points.

 \end{proof}

-Using the fact above, we list two ways of setting $\sampsize$ (given $\alpha$): \begin{enumerate} \item Control the precision when $S = 0$ (i.e., no points in $\Rjhat{\xp}{j}$ are responsive) $\iff$ control the width of the shortest interval \item Control the precision when $S = \tfrac{\sampsize}{2}$ (i.e., half of the points in $\Rjhat{\xp}{j}$ are responsive) $\iff$ control the width of the widest interval \end{enumerate}

-Either way, we fix $\alpha$ and solve for $\sampsize$ given the width of the interval $\mathcal{E}$ at a specified $S$.
-Below we provide a table of the smallest $\sampsize$ required for different $\mathcal{E}$ -- interval widths -- at common values of $\alpha$ for the two methods:
+Using the \cref{Remark::CalcAB}, we can a sample size $\sampsize$ in terms of $\alpha$ in following ways. \begin{enumerate} \item Control the precision when $S = 0$ (i.e., no points in $\Rjhat{\xp}{j}$ are responsive) $\iff$ control the width of the shortest interval \item Control the precision when $S = \tfrac{\sampsize}{2}$ (i.e., half of the points in $\Rjhat{\xp}{j}$ are responsive) $\iff$ control the width of the widest interval \end{enumerate} Either way, we fix $\alpha$ and solve for $\sampsize$ given the width of the interval $\mathcal{E}$ at a specified $S$.
+Below we provide a table of the smallest $\sampsize$ needed for different $\mathcal{E}$---interval widths---at common values of $\alpha$ for the two methods:

 \paragraph{Description of the {\normalfont\textsf{Sample1DAction}} Routine} Let $j$ be the feature that we are intervening on.

 \textbf{Case 1:} $|\pi'| = 1$ (i.e., $\pi' = \{j\}$, $j$ is not jointly constrained with other features).